pigpigyyy/Yuescript/doc/docs/doc/README.md

   import "d-a-s-h-e-s"
   import "module.part"

--- requring module with aliasing or table destruction do import "player" as PlayerModule import "lpeg" as :C, :Ct, :Cmt
+-- requring module with aliasing or table destructuring do import "player" as PlayerModule import "lpeg" as :C, :Ct, :Cmt